Last Updated on 21 August 2024 by Cycloscope

 Mzuzu is the only place with proper supermarkets and shops in North Malawi, which also makes it kind of a mandatory stop for Overlanding travelers.

-We recommend staying at Macondo Camp and Italian Restaurant or at Umunthu (behind ShopRite in the city centre)
+We recommend staying at Macondo Camp and Italian Restaurant or at Umunthu (behind ShopRite in the city center)

 Nyika Plateau